Nonadiabatic instanton rate theory beyond the golden-rule limit: Theoretical background

-The value of $k_2$ does not depend on $\tau$, since both $\ZRredn{0}$ and the integral are $\tau$-independent.
-The latter holds because the integrand $c_2(z)$ is an analytic function of $z$, allowing the integration contour to be shifted along the imaginary-time axis without affecting the final outcome.
-This enables one to choose $\tau$ in a way that simplifies the evaluation of the integral, as discussed later.
+which follows because $\Re[\cgr(z)]$ is even in $t$, allowing us to first replace the original integral with $\tfrac{1}{2}\int_{-\infty}^{\infty} \rmd t$.
+Then, since $\cgr(z)$ is an analytic function, we can use Cauchy's integral theorem\cite{ComplexVariables} to show that the integrals over $\cgr(z)$ and $\cgr(\beta \hbar - z)$ are equal, resulting in \eqn{eq:kgr-exact}.
+This also shows that $k_2$ does not depend on $\tau$, since both $\ZRn{0}$ and the integral are $\tau$-independent.
+An important consequence of this is that $\tau$ can be freely chosen in a way that simplifies the evaluation of the integral, as discussed later.

 \Eqn{eq:kgr-exact} is precisely the GR limit mentioned previously.
 To go beyond it to the next-order contribution, $\kf(\beta)$, one could proceed via the flux-correlation formalism, expanding the propagator in a time-dependent perturbation series.\cite{feynman2010quantum,KuehnBook} Doing so results in a $\kf$ expressed in terms of components that have similar magnitudes but opposite signs.
 Apart from the numerical difficulties associated with evaluating such an expression accurately, it is not obvious how it can be effectively approximated using integration by steepest descent.
 We will show that a better starting point is afforded by the Green's function formalism.\cite{Miller1997,GoldenGreens,Nitzan} Central to this is the Green's function operator, which is the Laplace transform of the full propagator,